maggierui/customer-intent-scraper/README.md

 ### 1. The Dashboard (`app.py`)
 *   **Purpose**: This is the "face" of the application.
 It's what you see in your web browser.
 *   **What it does**:
-    *   Displays charts and graphs (Sentiment, User Intent, Author Roles).
+    *   **General Dashboard**: Displays charts and graphs (Sentiment, User Intent, Author Roles) and a searchable list of discussions.
+    *   **Topic Explorer**: A deep-dive view that clusters discussions by topic and breaks them down by user role (IT Admin, Developer, End User), showing unique keywords for each perspective.
     *   Allows you to filter data (e.g., show only "Negative" feedback or "Feature Requests").
     *   Lets you trigger the **Scraper** and the **Analyzer** directly from the sidebar.